ilyalyudevig/se_project_express/README.md

 Link to the application - **[wtwr°](https://wtwr.zsh.jp)**

 This project focuses on creating a server for the application.
-Through this project, we work with databases, set up security and testing, and deploy web applications on a remote machine.
+Through this project, we work with the database, set up security and testing, and deploy a web application on a remote machine.
 The goal is to create a server with an API and user authorization.

 The technology stack is as follows: